 Sheila “adored” – her word – all of her children, grandchildren and great grandchildren.

 She was a devout Catholic with unwavering faith.
 She never failed to appreciate all of the beauty and majesty of God’s earth.

 In the notes about her obituary that she left behind, Sheila said, “I thank God for my rich and full life.”

 Sheila is survived by her five children, nine grandchildren, six great grandchildren, and her beloved nieces and nephews.
 And Sheila treasured all of the wonderful friends she had throughout her life.

-The mass of Christian Burial was celebrated at the Church of the Nativity Catholic Church, 3800 W. 119th Street, Leawood, KS.
-An additional Christian Mass will be held at the Church of St. Kateri Tekakwitha, 2627 Muskoka District Road 117, Baysville, Ontario on Saturday, September 25th at 11:00 a.m., to be followed by the burial at the Baysville Catholic Cemetery.
+The Mass of Christian Burial will be held at the Church of St. Kateri Tekakwitha, 2627 Muskoka District Road 117, Baysville, Ontario on Saturday, September 25th at 11:00 a.m., to be followed by a private burial at the Baysville Catholic Cemetery.

 In lieu of flowers, donations may be made in Sheila’s name to St. Jude Research Hospital.